-- Canteen staff are trained in food allergen management and its implications for food handling practices.
-Canteen staff (whether internal or external) should be able to demonstrate satisfactory training in food allergen management and its implications for food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, crosscontamination issues specific to food allergy and label reading. - 2.
-Canteen staff, including volunteers, are briefed about students at risk of anaphylaxis and have up to date training in an anaphylaxis management training course as soon as practical after a student enrolls. - 3.
-A copy of the student ASCIA Action Plans for Anaphylaxis are displayed in the canteen as a reminder to canteen staff and volunteers. - 4.
-Products labelled may contain traces of nuts should not be served to students allergic to nuts.
+- 12. The canteen staff are trained in food allergen management and its implications for food handling practices.
+Canteen staff (whether internal or external) should be able to demonstrate satisfactory training in food allergen management and its implications for food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, crosscontamination issues specific to food allergies and label reading. - 13.
+Canteen staff, including volunteers, are briefed about students at risk of anaphylaxis and have up to date training in an anaphylaxis management training course as soon as practical after a student enrolls - 14.
+A copy of the student ASCIA Action Plans for Anaphylaxis are displayed in the canteen as a reminder to canteen staff and volunteers. - 15.
+Products labeled may contain traces of nuts should not be served to students allergic to nuts. - 16.
+The canteen provides a range of healthy meals and products that exclude peanuts or other nut products in the ingredient list, or a 'may contain' statement.

-- 5. The canteen provides a range of healthy meals and products that exclude peanuts or other nut products in the ingredient list or a "may contain... statement." - 6.
-Tables and surfaces are wiped down regularly. - 7.
-St Mary's College acknowledges that food banning is not generally recommended by the Royal Children's Hospital and ASCIA.
-St Mary's College will reinforce a no sharing rule with the students as recommended for food, utensils and food containers.
-Where it is deemed in the best interests of the school community St Mary's College may seek agreement to not stock peanut and tree nut products (e.g. hazelnuts, cashews, almonds). - 8.
-Staff have an awareness of contamination of other foods when preparing, handling or displaying food.
+- 17. Tables and surfaces are wiped down regularly. - 18.
+The principal acknowledges that food banning is not generally recommended by the Royal Children's Hospital and ASCIA.
+A no sharing rule is reinforced with the students as recommended for food, utensils and food containers.
+Where it is deemed in the best interests of the school community the school may seek agreement to not stock peanut and tree nut products (e.g. hazelnuts, cashews, almonds). - 19.
+Staff has an awareness of contamination of other foods when preparing, handling or displaying food.
 For example, a tiny amount of butter or peanut butter left on a knife and used elsewhere may be enough to cause a severe reaction in someone who is at risk of anaphylaxis from cow's milk products or peanuts.